-Financial Assistance Services (FAS) provides all essential information on the different financial assistance programs to which John Abbott students may apply.
-FAS provides advice on the options available to students and assistance with the various application procedures for financial aid.
+Financial Assistance Services provides all essential information on the different financial assistance programs to which John Abbott students may apply.
+Our service provides advice on the options available to students and assistance with the various application procedures for financial aid.

-The following financial assistance programs can be accessed through FAS:
+The following financial assistance programs can be accessed through our service:

 Government Student Loans and Bursaries Program